Alan Shields

-Alan J. Shields (February 4, 1944 – December 13, 2005) was born in Herington, Kansas.
-He had a long career as a painter, and for a time during the 1980s, had a secondary career as a commercial boat operator, including as ferryboat captain.
+Alan J. Shields (February 4, 1944 – December 13, 2005) was an American painter, and for a time during the 1980s, had a secondary career as a commercial boat operator, including as ferryboat captain.

 Early life and education

-Shields was born to a farming family—his great-grandfather had been a cattle farmer who had been a homesteader on the Great Plains.
+Shields was born in Herington, Kansas to a farming family—his great-grandfather had been a cattle farmer who had been a homesteader on the Great Plains.
 Shields often referenced his family in his own art-making.
 He grew up watching his mother and two younger sisters quilting and embroidering, living on a farm required a degree of frugality and recycling, which is where Shields learned the crafts himself.

 He eventually attended Kansas State University from 1963–66 where he studied civil engineering and studio art.
 In his art education he closely studied the work of Buckminster Fuller.
 When developing his practice, Shields referenced his studies on Fuller, pointing out that if Fuller's dome-style architecture were to become common, "...there wouldn't be any flat walls to hang a painting."
 After graduating he went on to participate in Summer Theater Workshops at the University of Maine (1966–67).